Unlocking the Secrets

 As quoted by our office fishing advisor Cole, "it all starts with a worm."
 When you are looking for your bait and tackle, Tupper Lake offers a variety of places to stop and pick it up.
-But it is when you are picking up your fishing essentials that you can get your first tip as to where to cast that line.
-Those who sell bait and tackle, often speak with the locals about where the fish are biting, so if you are new to fishing in the area, don't let this opportunity pass you by.
-Ask them for the latest scoop on the local fishing scene...
+But it is when you are picking up your fishing essentials that you can get your first tip on where to cast that line.
+Those who sell bait and tackle often speak with the locals about where the fish are biting, so if you are new to fishing in the area, don't let this opportunity pass you by.
+Ask them for the latest scoop on the local fishing scene.

-Where to pick up bait, tackle, rods, etc.
+Where to pick up bait, tackle, rods, and all the other gear:

-Big Tupper Lake is one of the biggest attractors for anglers from both near and far.
+Big Tupper Lake is one of the biggest draws for anglers from both near and far.
 This substantial lake is unique in that it has two rivers running into it, and two ponds that you can access via the lake.
 The lake boasts a depth of up to 100 feet, has 28 miles of shoreline, and a variety of great islands and bays for camping and fishing.
-As for fish, it has those too.
-The lake is stocked annually by the NYS DEC with lake trout and landlocked salmon.
-In addition, you will find small and large mouth bass, northern pike, bullhead, whitefish, tiger muskies, walleye, perch and more.
+As for fish, it has those, too.
+The lake annually stocked with lake trout and landlocked salmon by the state DEC.
+In addition, you will find small and large mouth bass, northern pike, bullhead, whitefish, tiger muskies, walleye, perch, and more.

 If you are planning a fishing trip to Tupper Lake and are looking for a boat rental, you are in luck.
 Some of the local lodging properties offer fishing packages that come with a boat rental.